Far from the Apple Tree: Plot

 Far from the Apple Tree follows the story of Judith, a young artist at the start of her career, who lands a job with a renowned visual artist called Roberta Roslyn.
 She lands her dream job when she is spotted by Roberta at one of her art gallery exhibitions and hired to help catalogue her work.

 Whilst on the job she is shocked to see a girl who closely resembles her repeatedly show up in Roberta's artwork.
 She learns that this girl is her boss's missing daughter Maddy.

-As she delves into the mystery of the missing girl, new persona begins to emerge within her.
-Becoming aware of her unwinding nature, Judith must decide between staying on in her job or continue down the rabbit hole and risk losing who she is.
+As she delves into the mystery of the missing girl, a new persona begins to emerge within her.
+Becoming aware of her unwinding nature, Judith must decide between staying on in her job or continuing down the rabbit hole and risking losing who she is.